stackblitz/bolt.new/README.md

 - **Scaffold the basics first, then add features**: Make sure the basic structure of your application is in place before diving into more advanced functionality.
 This helps Bolt understand the foundation of your project and ensure everything is wired up right before building out more advanced functionality.

 - **Batch simple instructions**: Save time by combining simple instructions into one message.
 For example, you can ask Bolt to change the color scheme, add mobile responsiveness, and restart the dev server, all in one go saving you time and reducing API credit consumption significantly.

-## FAQs

-**Where do I sign up for a paid plan?**
-Bolt.new is free to get started.
-If you need more AI tokens or want private projects, you can purchase a paid subscription in your [Bolt.new](https://bolt.new) settings, in the lower-left hand corner of the application.

-**What happens if I hit the free usage limit?**
-Once your free daily token limit is reached, AI interactions are paused until the next day or until you upgrade your plan.

-**Is Bolt in beta?**
-Yes, Bolt.new is in beta, and we are actively improving it based on feedback.

-**How can I report Bolt.new issues?**
-Check out the [Issues section](https://github.com/bolt.new/issues) to report an issue or request a new feature.
-Please use the search feature to check if someone else has already submitted the same issue/request.

-**What frameworks/libraries currently work on Bolt?**
-Bolt.new supports most popular JavaScript frameworks and libraries.
-If it runs on StackBlitz, it will run on Bolt.new as well.

-**How can I add make sure my framework/project works well in bolt?**
-We are excited to work with the JavaScript ecosystem to improve functionality in Bolt.
-Reach out to us via [hello@stackblitz.com](mailto:hello@stackblitz.com) to discuss how we can partner!